dennisjosesilva/interactive-dmd/README.md

 ![](images/simple-tree-example.png)

 In this figure, we can see tree nodes representing the connected components in white that span from gray to white at the graphical representation of tree.
 These nodes are children of a bigger node that spans from black to gray.
-Thise node contains the previously small tree nodes.
+This node contains the previously small tree nodes.
 Finally the root node in black that contains the bigger node.

 ### Usage: